1. Help Center

 • Signees with the signing method "Click to e-sign" will receive an email where they can access and sign the document.

-In-person signing 3After selecting which counterparty should sign, the Precisely user should pass the device to the counterparty who is about to sign the contract on, for example, a tablet or an iPad.
+In-person signing 3After selecting which counterparty should sign, the Precisely user should pass the device to the signee and allow them to sign the document.

 In-person signing 2